 “Not that they never argued,” she adds.
 “Sometimes they’d snap at each other.
 Like when they came home from playing bridge.
 One might say to the other, ‘I can’t believe you played that card.’
 But it was always a love story.
 They knew every relationship has ups and downs.”

-The Lubavitcher Rebbe, Menachem Mendel Schneerson, gave this explanation of love.
-He said what you read in novels is not necessarily what happens in real life.
+The Lubavitcher Rebbe, Menachem Mendel Schneerson's explanation of love is stated in Joseph Telushkin's book, The Life and Teachings of Menachem M. Schneerson, the Most Influential Rabbi in Modern History.
+The Rebbe said that what you read in novels is not necessarily what happens in real life.
 It’s not as if two people meet and there is a sudden, blinding storm of passion.
 That’s not what love or life is, or should be, about.

 Marcia Naomi Berger, MSW, LCSW, author of bestseller Marriage Meetings for Lasting Love: 30 Minutes a Week to the Relationship You've Always Wanted, is a psychotherapist in private practice.
 A former executive director of a family service agency, she worked professionally in family and children’s services, alcoholism treatment, and psychiatry departments for the City and County of San Francisco. www.marriagemeetings.com